 ConfusionMat is the confusion matrix for the model.
 The

 confusion matrix shows how the model classifies observations in each class.
 See

 Check Performance Per Class in the Confusion Matrix.

-To inspect the total misclassification cost of a trained model, select the model in the History list.
-In the Current Model pane, look at the Results section.
+To inspect the total misclassification cost of a trained model, select the model in the Models pane.
+In the Current Model Summary pane, look at the Training Results section.
 The total misclassification cost is listed below the accuracy of the model.

 After you train a model with custom misclassification costs and export it from the

 app, you can find the custom costs inside the exported model.
 For example, if you

 export a tree model as a structure named

 use the following code to access the cost matrix and the order of the classes in the